Frequently Asked Questions of the UNCG MFA Program

 Graduate Record Exam (GRE) general test scores are no longer required for admission to the MFA Writing Program, but we do recommend applicants take the GRE if at all possible.
 Some competitive scholarships and fellowships we may nominate students for through UNC Greensboro’s Graduate School require scores as part of the admissions information.

 Greensboro (population around 300,000) is situated in the North Carolina Piedmont just hours away from both the mountains and the coast.
 It is North Carolina’s third largest city and home to five different universities and colleges.
 Downtown Greensboro serves the region as a center for commerce, culture and connectivity.
 With its mix of shops, restaurants, breweries, museums, festivals, parks, architecture and growing residential enclaves, the city center brings people together from all walks of life.
-Greensboro is a vibrant place with its own burgeoning literary scene; it offers the benefits of a larger city while preserving the feel of a smaller college town.
+Greensboro is a vibrant place with its own generations-deep literary scene; it offers the benefits of a larger city while preserving the feel and affordability of a smaller college town.

 Each year the faculty invites writers and editors to visit the campus for readings, workshops, and one-on-one tutorials with MFA students.
 They bring unique voices and a variety of experience to the writing community.
 Guests have included winners of the Nobel Prize for Literature, the Pulitzer Prize, the MacArthur ‘Genius’ Grant, the National Book Award, the Rome Prize, and the PEN/Hemingway Award, among other honors.
 Recent guests include Chris Abani, David Baker, Ross Gay, Kelly Link, and Eileen Myles.